Immortality-IMT/Make-A.I.-Do-Science/README.md

    The scientific method starts when you ask a question about something that you observe: How, What, When, Who, Which, Why, or Where?

+   Rather than starting from scratch in putting together a plan for answering your question, savvy A.I. scientist does the research to produce important questions that do not repeat mistakes from the past.

 ### 2. Construct the Hypothesis

 A hypothesis is an educated guess and a prediction about how things work.
 It is an attempt to answer your question with an explanation that can be tested.
 A good hypothesis allows you to then make a prediction: "If _____ I do this _____, then _____ this _____ will happen."